Who Was Richard Wurmbrand?

 “He stood in the midst of lions, but they could not devour him.” – Philadelphia Herald

 Richard Wurmbrand was born the youngest of four boys in a Jewish family on March 24, 1909, in Bucharest, Romania.
 Gifted intellectually and fluent in nine languages, Richard was active in leftist politics and worked as a stockbroker.
-On October 26, 1936, Richard married Sabina Oster, who was also Jewish.
+On Oct.
+26, 1936, Richard married Sabina Oster, who was also Jewish.
 They placed their faith in Jesus Christ in 1938 as a result of the influence of a German carpenter named Christian Wölfkes.
-Richard was later ordained first as an Anglican, and then later as a Lutheran minister.
+Richard was ordained as an Anglican, and later Lutheran, minister.

 During World War II, Richard and Sabina saw opportunities for evangelism among the occupying German forces.
 They preached in bomb shelters and rescued Jewish children out of the ghettos.
 Richard and Sabina were repeatedly arrested and beaten and, at least once, nearly executed.
 Sabina lost her Jewish family in Nazi concentration camps.

 In 1945, Romanian Communists seized power and a million Russian troops poured into the country.
 Pastor Wurmbrand ministered to his oppressed countrymen while engaging in bold evangelism to the Russian soldiers.